ayatokura/ai-openscale/wos-risk-config-ovr-wos-only.md

 When you first start Watson Studio (hint: use the IBM Cloud dashboard, find your instance of Watson Studio and click the Get Started button) you have the option of taking a tour.
 Your first task is to create a project to which you associate the Watson Machine Learning instance that you created for your pre-production work.

-1. Click the Create a project tile.
+1. Click the **Create a project** tile.
-2. Click the Create an empty project til5.
+2. Click the **Create an empty project** tile.
-3. Give the project a name and description: In the Name field, type MRM – Pre-pro4.
+3. Give the project a name and description: In the Name field, type `MRM – Pre-prod`.
 You’ll use this project for all your pre-production models.
-4. You’ll notice that an instance of Cloud Object Storage is require4.
+4. You’ll notice that an instance of Cloud Object Storage is required.
 Go ahead and create an instance of that on IBM Cloud if you haven’t already.
-5. Click the Create button.
+5. Click the **Create** button.

 #### Step 2: Associate your new project with the Watson Machine Learning instance

 Now you need to associate your pre-prod instance of Watson Machine Learning to your project.
 You’ll do this by adding it as an associated service.

-1. From the MRM – Pre-prod project screen, click the Settings tab.
+1. From the MRM – Pre-prod project screen, click the **Settings** tab.
 2. In the Associated services pane, click the Add service button, and then click Watson.
 3. Find the Watson Machine Learning tile and click Add.
 4. From the Machine Learning configuration window, click the Existing tab.